TOP 5 Commercial Real Estate Trends to Help You Prepare for the Future

 The real estate market in Columbus, Ohio and Central Ohio couldn’t be better.
 Home sales are at an all-time high and vacancy rates for retail space are on the decline.
 Moreover, you can’t read the local news without seeing a major commercial development project in the works.
-So, as 2016 comes to a close and we prepare for even bigger changes on the horizon, let’s look ahead to the top trends expected for the commercial real estate industry in 2017!
+So, as the year comes to a close and we prepare for even bigger changes on the horizon, let’s look ahead to the top trends expected for the commercial real estate industry next year!

-Trend 1: Fifteen U.S. Cities Will Have Investors Opening Their Wallets
+Trend 1: Fifteen U.S. Cities Will Have Commercial Real Estate Investors Opening Their Wallets

 According to a recent report by the Urban Land Institute (ULI) and PwC titled, “Emerging Trends in Real Estate® 2017,” commercial real estate is set to explode in ten U.S. cities that boast both a lively, diverse economy and attractive neighborhoods.
 In addition, there is a handful of very promising, up and coming markets.

 Of the top ten markets, there are several in repeating states: three are located in California, two in North Carolina, and two in Texas – all of which are now coveted investment areas in the commercial real estate industry.
 Here’s the detailed list of the top ten market predictions for 2017: Austin, Texas; Dallas/Fort Worth, Texas; Portland, Oregon; Seattle, Washington; Los Angeles, California; Nashville, Tennessee; Raleigh-Durham, North Carolina; Orange County, California; Charlotte, North Carolina; San Francisco, California.